phelpsbp/Projects/README.md

 Beyond technical proficiency, I take pride in my critical thinking and creative problem-solving approach.
 My strategic yet imaginative mindset enables me to address data analysis challenges, identify key issues, and uncover opportunities within the data.

-Confident in my skills and experience, I believe I am an ideal candidate for any data analyst role.
 I trust that my portfolio will provide you with informative, captivating, and engaging insights into my capabilities.
 I welcome the opportunity for discussion and look forward to hearing from you.

 Thank you for your time.